kyleraychel/ch04-git-basics/exercise-2/README.md

    Files](file:///home/otoomet/tyyq/teaching/info201/book/localbook/build/git-basics.html#adding-files).

 5. Add the image to this file using markdown syntax.

+![alt text][monkey.jpg "Picture of a Monkey!"]

 5. Write a paragraph of text where you explaine what the picture is about.
 Feel free to add more.

+   I decided to add a picture of a monkey because i love monkey's!

 4. commit your changes:
 `git commit -am "<explain what did you do>"`